-Vehicle Pursuit Section 03.03.1 IV L

-Critique of Pursuits

-- 1. When an officer is involved in a vehicular pursuit, the field supervisor shall complete a "Vehicle Pursuit Critique Form", and forward it in a timely manner through the chain command to the Director of Public Safety. - 2.
-The department will conduct an annual review of all pursuits as specified by this policy. - 3.
-The department will conduct an annual review of all policies and procedures pertaining to vehicle pursuits.
+Vehicle Pursuit Section 03.03.1 IV L Critique of Pursuits 1.
+When an officer is involved in a vehicular pursuit, the field supervisor shall complete a "Vehicle Pursuit Critique Form", and forward it in a timely manner through the chain command to the Director of Public Safety.
+2. The department will conduct an annual review of all pursuits as specified by this policy.
+3. The department will conduct an annual review of all policies and procedures pertaining to vehicle pursuits.

-The Orangeburg Department of Public Safety engaged in a total of ten (10) motor vehicle pursuits during 2013.
-Of the ten (10) reported incidents all were initiated by this agency, and none left Orangeburg County.
-The initial violation in nine (9) of the incidents were for some type of traffic violation, with the remaining one (1) in reference to a reported felony involved vehicle.
-The reason for the pursuit in one (1) of the incidents was the attempted apprehension of a stolen vehicle while the remaining nine (9) were due to the evasion of the suspect, and officers attempting to collect vehicle information.
-In six (6) of the incidents there was only one officer involved in the pursuit and the remaining four (4) had two officers involved.
+The Orangeburg Department of Public Safety engaged in a total of sixteen (16) motor vehicle pursuits during 2016 which was a 60% increase from the previous reporting year.
+Of the sixteen (16) reported incidents all but two (2) were initiated by this agency, and none left Orangeburg County.
+The initial violation in ten (10) of the incidents were for some type of traffic violation, three (3) in reference to a reported stolen vehicle, one (1) for shoplifting, one (1) for investigation of threats, and one (1) was the suspect in a hit and run with property damage.
+In nine (9) of the incidents there was only one officer involved in the pursuit and the remaining seven (7) had two or more officers involved.
 There were no incidents where either road blocks or tire deflating devices were utilized.
-There was one (1) incidents with reported injuries, and three (3) with reported property damage.
-As a result of these pursuits four (4) subjects were arrested.
-After a review of pursuit policies and procedures, no modifications are warranted at this time.
+There were two incidents with reported injuries and four incidents with reported property damage.
+As a result of these pursuits three (3) subjects were arrested six (6) suspects escaped and seven (7) pursuits were terminated by the officer.
+After a review of pursuit policies and procedures, modifications to the policies and procedures may not be warranted at this time, however, it would be in the best interest of the agency to conduct thorough training on these policies and procedures and emphasize that the immediate apprehension of a suspect is never more important than the safety of innocent citizens or the public safety officer.